fjarri/reikna/doc/source/introduction.rst

     True

-We have used a pre-created transformation :py:attr:`~tigger.transformations.combine_complex` from :py:mod:`tigger.transformations`, although you can create your own (see :ref:`guide-writing-a-transformation` for details).
+We have used a pre-created transformation :py:func:`~tigger.transformations.combine_complex` from :py:mod:`tigger.transformations` for simplicity; developing a custom transformation is also possible and described in :ref:`guide-writing-a-transformation`.
-This transformation is attached to endpoints ``a`` and ``b`` --- the input values of the basic :py:class:`~tigger.matrixmul.MatrixMul` computation.
+From the documentation we know that it transforms two inputs into one output; therefore we need to attach it to one of the inputs of ``dot`` (identified by its name), and provide names for two new inputs.

+Names to attach to are obtained from the documentation for the particular computation.
+By convention they are the same as the names of positional arguments to :py:meth:`~tigger.core.Computation.prepare_for`; for :py:class:`~tigger.matrixmul.MatrixMul` these are ``out``, ``a`` and ``b``.

+In the current example we have attached the transformations to both inputs.
-Finally, we call :py:meth:`~tigger.core.Computation.prepare_for` which now has a new signature, and the resulting ``dot`` object now works with split complex numbers.
+Note that ``prepare_for`` has a new signature now, and the resulting ``dot`` object now works with split complex numbers.